 6 Tips on How to Deal with Disrespectful Students in the Classroom

 Your opinion on disrespectful or “mean” behavior differs as it may depend on how you grew up or socialize with other people.
 To be able to communicate your expectations with your students, you have to determine what “mean” behavior in the campus setting is.
 Students may tend to get carried away and be more aggressive in their behavior if not manage at the appropriate time and the teachers may lose the battle when this happens.

 1) STAY CALM & COMPOSED

-When students disrespect you, stay calm, take a deep breath.
+When students disrespect you, choose to remain calm.
+Breathe.
 Resist the urge to snap, scold, or get even.
-Maintaining emotional control is effective in such a situation.
 Instead, make the student understand that it is his or her misbehavior you dislike, not them.

-Although they know that you’re not a part of their issues, showing that you’re affected, angered, or frustrated — can make them assume that it’s easy to put you into their spell.
-Did you know that your facial reaction like a frowned face, sigh, a tightening of your jaw, or closed fist can make you look funny in their eyes?
+Students, of course, know that you’re not a part of their issues, but showing that you’re angered or affected can make them assume that it’s easy to put you into their spell.
+If you frown, sigh desperately, tighten your jaw, or close your fist; it can make you look funny in their eyes.